s0phi4/tic-tac-toe/README.md

   Protocols: REST
   Data format: JSON

-- Development process - A true story!
+- Development process - A true story!!!

   - Lost in space: Once I saw the assignment, I had a hard time structuring a work flow.
 I first worked on the HTML and was trying to get the board and things printed on the screen.
 I knew I had to work on my functions but was afraid to start because I had no clear direction and javascript scared me.